sigonze/nixos-config/README.md

 make clean
 ```

-### Install and rebuild nixos for another HOST than the one specified in `config.mk` file.
+### Install and rebuild NixOS for another HOST than the one specified in `config.mk` file.
 Careful here your may break your installation.
 But since the update is applied after the restart, you norammly only have to choose the previous configuration to restart and to fix.
 ```
 sudo make install HOST=gaming